LSE-ME204/me204-2024-project-chodani/docs/index.md

 This assignment was completed with the assistance of ChatGPT.

-More specifically, I usedd it in the following ways:
+More specifically, I used it in the following way:

-- When I was trying to read from the SQL webpages I have created and trying to merge those pages in a single dataframe, I had some problems with the syntax.
-I have used ChatGPT to correct the syntax of my code for reading from the database.
+- I had syntatical erros when I was trying to read the SQL tables I created and tried to merge htem into a single dataframe.
+ChatGPT corrected the syntax of my code for reading from the database.